 2. Ocean Count and Clip Cards

 Emily is getting pretty good at counting items and even though she doesn’t recognize written numbers yet, this activity is great practice.
 She really liked it because of the clothes pins and clipping them onto the cards so this activity is also good for motor skills too!
-These initial cards I made, I only went up to the number 6 due to short attention spans but I did make another set of cards to practice counting from 1 to 10.
-I like the new cards much better than these original cards and I wanted to share them, so scroll down to download your own set of Ocean Count and Clip Cards for FREE!
+You can download your own set of these Ocean Count and Clip Cards from my TpT store for FREE, just click on the image or link below!

 I recommend printing the cards on cardstock and laminating them, then cut them out.
 Little hands pinching these with clothespins tends to wear them out, so laminating them really helped us!
 These self-adhesive laminating pouches are AWESOME if you don’t have or want a laminating machine.
 Although I always said I’d never really need a laminating machine… and then I ended up with this great (and inexpensive) laminator.
 If you will only be using these cards with one or two kids, a heavy cardstock paper works fine.